luisvinicius167/mockstate/README.md

 * Bower: ``` bower install mockstate ```

 ### Why you should be using Mockstate?
- * More control of you application state
+ * More control of you application state.
+ * Safe State.
  * It's pure flux, the flow is unidirectional.
- * Small size (approximately 1.5kb)
  * Tiny API.
  * Actively maintained and being used in production.